jorgschonau/jorgschonau.github.io/methodology.md

 Below I'll elaborate more about the sentiment analysis project, the steps I've done, problems I encountered and any learnings.

 ## What are actually sentiments?
 Sentiment detection (or sentiment analysis) is a sub area of text mining and referes to the automatic evaluation of texts with the objective of detecting whether opinions/ feelings expressed within a text are positive or negative.
 Even though sentiment is often framed as binary distinction (so positive vs. negative), it can be more fine grained.
-For example it is also possible to try and indentify the specific emotions within a text (such as fear, joy, trust or sadness).
+For example it is also possible to try and identify the specific emotions within a text (for example fear, joy, trust or sadness).

 Some examples of applications for sentiment analysis include: